Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/spline-interpolation/index.md

 smoothness we desire).
 Even if the 5th coefficient is something small like
 $-0.0945$, $-0.0945 \times t^5$ is going to be a big number.

+See how the higher order terms are causing large oscillations towards the endpoints in the graph below (red is the actual curve, blue is our polynomial approximation).
+The interpolated curve is only really usable between the three central data points.

 ![Example of Runge's Phenomenon](runge-phenomenon.png)

 [runge-phenomenon]: https://en.wikipedia.org/wiki/Runge%27s_phenomenon